-While that mistake on the state's part was soon corrected, the city has struggled with notifying people properly, due in part to delays in getting test results.
-The city of Salem put a blanket do-not-drink advisory into effect June 6 for vulnerable groups.
+While that mistake on the state's part was soon corrected, Salem has struggled with notifying people properly, due in part to delays in getting test results.
+The city put a blanket do-not-drink advisory into effect June 6 for vulnerable groups.
 Since June 19, Salem's drinking water has tested below advisory levels for those groups.

 "As harmful algal blooms become the norm in Oregon, as they are around the country, we must address this emerging threat to our drinking water supplies," OHA Director Patrick Allen said in a prepared statement.
 "These temporary rules close a gap in regulations and will help us protect our drinking water systems so everyone in Oregon is kept safe from exposure to cyanotoxins."